|MSc-PhD Transfer Examination||PhD Qualifying Examination||Time to Achieve Candidacy||Time Limit||Maximum Extension|

 b.
 Attend every year.

-5. The annual Advisory Committee Meeting must be completed on or before August 29 of each academic year.
+5. Annual Advisory Committee Meeting: must be completed on or before June 30 of each academic year.

-6. Write a thesis based on original research in an area related to Pharmaceutical Sciences and successfully complete the final Thesis Oral Defense.
+6. Thesis Oral Examination: write a thesis based on original research in an area related to Pharmaceutical Sciences and successfully complete the oral defense.

 Completion of the Program: